redstrate/docs.xiv.zone/content/reverse-engineering/ps3.md

 This process should only take a few minutes and dump the file tree into your current directory.

-Once the contents of the PKG file are dumped, you'll see a very similar looking file structure to the file game.
+Once the contents of the PKG file are dumped, you'll see a very similar looking folder structure.
 There are a few excpetions:
 * The [Bink video files](https://www.radgametools.com/bnkmain.htm) under `game/movie/ffxiv` are "pam" files.
 No idea what those are yet.
 * The `dat0` and `index` files are suffixed with `ps3` instead of `win32`, of course.
 	* Curiously, there are `sdat` files as well.
 Maybe these are encrypted?